School Health Advisory Board

 What is the School Health Advisory Board?

-The School Health Advisory Board (SHAB) advises Charlottesville City School Board in the development and evaluation of policies and programs that support the health and wellbeing of students, families, and school staff.
+The School Health Advisory Board (SHAB) advises the Charlottesville City School Board in the development and evaluation of policies and programs that support the health and wellbeing of students, families, and school staff.
 The SHAB promotes and advocates for a coordinated and comprehensive approach to school health by:

 - Identifying issues of concern,

 - Reviewing potential solutions, and